BIBLICAL COMMENTARIES

 DEVOTIONAL COMMENTARIES

 Devotional or Applicational commentaries are designed for laity or general readers, which focus on the meaning of the text and life applications.
-These titles are often used to aid in Bible study groups.
+These titles are often used in Bible study groups.

 Examples include (not owned by library):